How to find us

 What if I lose my ticket?

-If you lose your ticket, go to the Filodrammatici box office on the day of the performance to request a replacement.
-We regret that only named tickets can be replaced.
+If you lose your ticket, please go to the box office no further than 2 hours before the beginning of your performance to request a replacement.
+You will be asked to bring your ID card and an a self-declaration of loss/theft.

 When do performances start and how long do they last?